 - Form I-918, Petition for U Nonimmigrant Status

 - Form I-918, Supplement B, U Nonimmigrant Status Certification.
-The Form I-918, Supplement B, must be signed by and authorized official of the certifying law enforcement agency (PDF)and the official must confirm that you were helpful, and currently being helpful, or will likely be helpful in the investigation or prosecution of the case.
+The Form I-918, Supplement B, must be signed by an authorized official of the certifying law enforcement agency (PDF, 1.58 MB) and the official must confirm that you were helpful, and currently being helpful, or will likely be helpful in the investigation or prosecution of the case.

 - If any inadmissibility issues are present, you must file a Form I-192, Application for Advance Permission to Enter as Nonimmigrant, to request a waiver of the inadmissibility;